 '70s Disco Eyes

-Nguyen was also the expert behind Kaia Gerber's '70s disco-queen costume.
-The shiny wig and sequin top are pretty spectacular, but the most important detail (in our humble opinion) is her starry silver eye makeup.
+With Kaia Gerber's '70s disco queen costume, the shiny wig and sequin top are pretty spectacular, but the most important detail (in our humble opinion) is her starry silver eye makeup.
 If you look closely, you can see the individual silver star sequins glued to the inner corners.

 Dramatic '80s Eyes

 Kaia Gerber makes the list again, and for good reason.
 This time it's for the ultra-'80s purple eye shadow she wore on the Anna Sui runway.
-All you need to achieve this look for yourself is some pigmented plum shadow like the one found in the Morphe x Jaclyn Hill Bling Boss Eyeshadow Palette ($15).
+All you need to achieve this look for yourself is some pigmented plum shadow.

-Remember Kylie Jenner's Christina Aguilera costume?
-We do.
-Her filled-in brows and nude lip were pretty standard, although her eye makeup was unique in being perfectly early 00s-esque.
+Loved Hailey Bieber's 2021 multi-part Halloween tribute to Britney Spears?
+We did, too.
+Her glowing skin and glossy lips were pretty standard (and true to her minimalist, radiant aesthetic), providing the perfect base for the '00s-inspired smoky eye.
 The key is to use a monochromatic blend of charcoal and black shadows, making sure the color stays the most concentrated along the lash line.

 Minimalist Orange Eyes

-If you want to channel the Halloween spirit but you're not into dramatic eye makeup looks, take inspo from Katie Jane Hughes, who's pictured here wearing a minimal orange eye.
-It can be worn year-round, but it's especially apt for October, no?
-We'll never say no to a statement color or a sharp outer flick.
+If you want to channel the Halloween spirit but you're not into dramatic eye makeup looks, take inspiration from the above minimal orange eyeshadow moment.
+It can be worn year-round, but it's especially apt for October.
+We'll never say no to a statement color.

-The only term we could think of to describe this look (also by Katie Jane Hughes) was "wildflower eyes."
+The only term we could think of to describe this look (by Katie Jane Hughes) was "wildflower eyes."
 The shadow is bright, springy, and varied, just like a hillside covered in wildflowers.
 Is this making anyone want to dress up as a flower this year?

 Vampire Diva Eye Makeup

-This fierce look from Katy Perry is equal parts vampire and '80s diva, and it has majorly inspired our Halloween plans.
-The shoulder pads, the slicked-back, side-parted hair, the graphic black shadow—all of it.
+This fierce look is equal parts vampire and '80s diva, and it has majorly inspired our Halloween plans.

 Yes, Pat McGrath did it again.
-She created an otherworldly makeup look by winging out dramatic metallic red eyeliner and adding silver sequins throughout.
-Try using the metallic red shade a part of her Mothership V: Bronze Seduction Palette ($125), which drops September 7.
+She created an otherworldly makeup look by winging out dramatic blue eyeliner and adding plenty of sparkle throughout.
+Try using the Blitz Blue shade of her Mothership I: Subliminal Eyeshadow Palette ($128).
 Believe us—you'll want to use this palette far past Halloween.

 Mardi Gras Eyes

-This last look's another one from McGrath.
-The rich gold, purple, and emerald eye shadow reminds us of Mardi Gras celebrations in the best way.
-Pair with bold metallic accessories and a velvety matte complexion to give it a rock 'n' roll vibe.
+The rich jewel-toned eye shadow here reminds us of Mardi Gras celebrations in the best way.
+Pair the look with bold metallic accessories and a velvety matte complexion to give it a rock 'n' roll vibe.